You are here: Home > Our Attorneys

 Mr. Troy joined the firm in 1991.
 He previously served as a law clerk to The Honorable Albert R. Subers of the Montgomery County Court of Common Pleas in 1990.
 Mr. Troy focuses his practice on trials advocacy.
 He has tried professional liability, medical malpractice, commercial, auto, general liability, and product liability cases to verdict.
 While trial advocacy is Mr. Troy’s specialty, he believes that the ultimate responsibility of an attorney is to solve his client’s problems as efficiently and inexpensively as possible.
 He also believes that there is a widening chasm in the practice of law today between “litigators” and “trial lawyers”.
 While civil trials are the favorite part of Mr. Troy’s practice, he also believes that appropriate cases resolve more fairly and expeditiously when opposing counsel realizes that there is a trial lawyer on the other side.

 Mr. Troy has served as Chair of the House of Delegates of the Pennsylvania Bar Association.
 The House of Delegates is comprised of 450 attorneys from across Pennsylvania which meets to vote on the resolutions to be adopted as official positions of the Pennsylvania Bar Association.
-Mr. Troy served a two year term on the Pennsylvania Bar Association Board of Governors until May, 2005.
-Previously Mr. Troy served a three year term on the Pennsylvania Bar Association Board of Governors from 1997 to 2000.
+Mr. Troy served a two-year term on the Pennsylvania Bar Association Board of Governors until May 2005.
+Previously Mr. Troy served a three-year term on the Pennsylvania Bar Association Board of Governors from 1997 to 2000.
 He served as Chair of the PBA Young Lawyers Division in 1998.
-He has been a member of the PBA House of Delegates from 1996 to the present, and was appointed Chair of the Mid-Year Meeting in 2001.
+He has been a member of the PBA House of Delegates from 1996 to the present, and was appointed Chair of the Mid-Year Meeting in 2001, and 2016.

 Mr. Troy also served as either Chair or Vice-Chair of the PBA Health Care Law Committee from 2000 to 2009.
 He was appointed Chair of the Bar Leadership Institute (BLI) in 2001 and served as Co-Chair of the BLI for several years.